 Safe Drinking Water

 Following the events of September 2001, customers may be concerned about the security of their drinking water.
-We urge the public to report any suspicious activities at any utility facilities, including treatment plants, tanks, fire hydrants, etc. to 615-893-7225.
+We urge the public to report any suspicious activities at any utility facilities, including treatment plants, tanks, fire hydrants, etc. by calling (615)-893-7225.